eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

 In configure this type of Domain monitoring, a string with different network addresses is required.
 This string consists of one or several network addresses in the format of ``ip_address:port``, where each address represents the IP-port pair where a Discovery Server is listening.
-Multiple network addreses are separated with ``;``.
+Multiple network addresses are separated with ``;``.
 It is only necessary to connect successfully to one of the specified addresses, as interconnected Discovery Servers create a redundant and robust network.
 However, connecting to all servers is not required.